aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/grayscale-image/_index.md

 ## Step 3: Check and Cache Image

-Ensure that the loaded image is cached, optimizing the processing speed:
+Caching the raster data improves processing speed, especially for large files.
+The following code ensures the image is cached before we apply any transformations.

 ```java
 RasterCachedImage rasterCachedImage = (RasterCachedImage)image;